nbatra22/syntrillo-docs/apps/AWS/README.md

 $> cdk bootstrap aws://[ACCOUNT_NUMBER]/us-east-1
 ```

-If you want to test lambdas and apis locally, you should install sam (IF NOT INSTALLED YET)
+If you want to test lambdas and apis locally, you should install AWS SAM (IF NOT INSTALLED YET)

 source: https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html